SwitchbackTech/compass-docs/docs/advanced/auth-sync.md

 | nextSyncToken | gAPI    | helps G Cal know how many things changed for a resource since last sync.
 Origin: sync notification                                   |
 | channel token | Compass | a secret string that only Compass + Gcal know.
 Helps validate that a notification is from Gcal, and not hacker                       |
 | channelId     | Compass | identifies a specific watch (AKA notification channel) for a specific G Cal resource (calendar events, user settings, calendarlists) |

+## WebSocket Flow

+View the diagram and description from [this compass PR](https://github.com/SwitchbackTech/compass/pull/126)

 ## Auth Flows